 To the solemn graves near a lonely cemetery, my heart, like a muffled drum, is beating funeral marches.— Charles Baudelaire

 I bent to read the next stone.
 Another son of Israel and Betsey, Horace, who had died on 1st October 1791 at the age of 5.
 It had to have been a sickness that ravaged the Nickerson family in that ill-fated year.
 The final confirmation of this theory came with the next three stones:

 Hannah, died 14th October 1791, age 16

 The enormity of this family tragedy was clear to me, even at my young age.
-I stood gazing at the stones, and imagined poor Betsy, following the bearers of a casket in slow procession to the cemetery, day after day, that bleak October, and watching as each was lowered, next to the fresh graves of the father and siblings, and covered with the sandy Cape Cod soil.
+I stood gazing at the stones, and imagined poor Betsey, following the bearers of a casket in slow procession to the cemetery, day after day, that bleak October, and watching as each was lowered, next to the fresh graves of the father and siblings, and covered with the sandy Cape Cod soil.
 She must have been heartbroken, and the remainder of her long life must have been marked with sadness by her colossal loss in the fall of 1791.

 Preserving Gravestones and Ancient Cemeteries

 There are ways that you could help to preserve these fading and crumbling monuments to lives long past.
 Many cities and towns have projects going to map and record the inscriptions on their older graves.
 In most locations, they have been recording these details as they go along in recent years, but the older graves are frequently not recorded or the records have been lost or are incomplete.